Nesvilab/FragPipe/docs/tutorial_fragpipe_outputs.md

 <br>

 ### combined_ion.tsv
 ##### `combined_ion.tsv` files contain FDR-filtered ions from all experimental groups, where each row contains a peptide sequence with a certain charge and modification state.
+Individual PSMs are collapsed.
 Contents of each column are listed below.

 **Peptide Sequence** peptide amino acid sequence, any modifications not included ('stripped' peptide sequence)